ASE-FS21-TrialNError/TrialNError-Client/README.md

 #### `npm install`

 This command has to be run before starting the application for the first time.
-It will install further dependencies to Node.js.
+It will install further dependencies besides Node.js.

 #### `npm run dev`

 This command runs the application in the development mode.
-Open [http://localhost:3000](http://localhost:4000) to view it in the browser.
+Open [http://localhost:4000](http://localhost:4000) to view it in the browser.
-If make changes to the code, the page will reload.
+If you make changes to the code, the page will be updated.

 #### `npm run test`